Dr Martens boot sales slow as fewer discounts deter shoppers

 Dr Martens forecasts flat revenue for 2026, reducing discounts and adjusting prices to counter U.S. tariffs, aiming for profit growth.

-"The outlook for boots demand remains difficult to predict near term, even if we acknowledge the brand value," said analysts at RBC Capital Markets.
+"The outlook for boots demand remains difficult to predict near term, even if we acknowledge the brand value," said RBC Capital Markets analysts.

 US SALES OUTSHINE OTHER REGIONS

-The Americas region delivered 2% revenue growth on a constant currency basis in the third quarter, as U.S. shoppers proved more receptive to the company's full-price strategy than their European and Asia-Pacific counterparts.
+Its Americas region delivered 2% revenue growth on a constant currency basis in the quarter, as U.S. shoppers proved more receptive to its full-price strategy than their European and Asia-Pacific counterparts.

 While cost-conscious consumers have been tightening their purse strings, retailers saw a surge in spending in the U.S. holiday season from more affluent shoppers.

-Europe, Middle East and Africa revenue fell 6% on a constant currency basis as customers in Germany and the UK, which account for over half the region's sales, shied away from non-discounted products.
+In contrast, customers in Germany and the UK, which account for over half the company's EMEA sales, shied away from non-discounted products, the company said.

 ($1 = 0.7309 pounds)